HannaEb/re-former/README.md

 ## About

-Re-former is a very simple rails application that creates, updates ad displays users.
+Re-former is a very simple rails application that creates, updates and displays users.
 It is part of The Odin Project's Ruby on Rails Curriculum (http://www.theodinproject.com) and focusses on building basic forms using both HTML and helper methods provided by Rails.

-## Progress

-The project is finished and basic bootstrap styles have been added.

 ## How to Use